 ……

-ack-enabled single-traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (ack-enabled single-TID A-MPDU): An A-MPDU that contains at least two A-MPDU subframes where more than one MPDU in the A-MPDU subframes from same traffic identified (TID) are not allowed and only one of the A-MPDU subframes includes an EOF MPDU that solicits an immediate acknowledgment.
+ack-enabled single-traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (ack-enabled single-TID A-MPDU): An A-MPDU that contains at least two A-MPDU subframes, where the traffic identifiers (TID) all differ , and where only one of the A-MPDU subframes includes an EOF MPDU that solicits the acknowledgment context.

-NOTE—The single Management frame that solicits the acknowledgment in an ack-enabled single-TID A-MPDU is treated as a frame from a TID, e.g. soliciting Ack of TID 15 in multi-STA BlockAck frame.
+NOTE—A Management frame that solicits an acknowledgment in an ack-enabled single-TID A-MPDU is treated as as if it had a TID of 15.

 ack-enabled multi-traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (MPDU) (ack-enabled multi-TID A-MPDU): An A-MPDU where at least one end of frame (EOF) MPDU that solicits the acknowledgment context is aggregated in the A-MPDU, and MPDUs from more than one TID that solicit the acknowledgment or block ack acknowledgment context are aggregated in the A-MPDU.
 NOTE--A Management frame that solicits an acknowledgment in an ack-enabled multi-TID A-MPDU is treated as if it had a TID of 15."

-ack-enabled multi-traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (ack-enabled multi-TID A-MPDU): An A-MPDU where at least one EOF MPDU that solicits Ack acknowledgment is aggregated in the A-MPDU, and MPDUs from more than one TID that solicit Ack acknowledgment or Block Ack acknowledgment are aggregated in the A-MPDU.
+ack-enabled multi-traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (ack-enabled multi-TID A-MPDU): An A-MPDU where at least one one end of frame (EOF) MPDU that solicits acknowledgment context is aggregated in the A-MPDU, and MPDUs from more than one TID that solicit Ack acknowledgment or Block Ack acknowledgment context are aggregated in the A-MPDU.

-NOTE—The single Management frame that solicits the acknowledgment in an ack-enabled multi-TID A-MPDU is treated as a frame from a TID, e.g. soliciting Ack of TID 15 in multi-STA BlockAck frame.
+NOTE—A Management frame that solicits an acknowledgment in an ack-enabled multi-TID A-MPDU is treated as if it had a TID of 15.

 ……